 These additions make it easier for new viewers to understand what is going on.

 If data is hard to decipher, it won’t be read.
-The more explanation or context needed to understand charts on a dashboard the less the dashboard is an effective intelligence tool.
+The more explanation or context needed to understand charts on a dashboard, the less effective the dashboard will be as an intelligence tool.
 Remember, speed to insight is key.
-Squinting is challenging and time spent seeking out the author of a report for further explanation diminishes the impact of the dashboards goal.
+Squinting is challenging and time spent seeking out the author of a report for further explanation diminishes the impact of the dashboard’s goal.